Error-331/code_tests/docs/bible/links.md

 Our Legacy - October 21 (You will not be forgotten by God);

 Our Liberty - October 22 (May we be as biblical lawyers for this godless generation by expounding the Law, as Jesus did, and make it applicable to them);

+Deeds of Their Fathers - October 23 (Father, you are the discerner of all thoughts and intents.
+Help me remember to live in the light of that knowledge);